Podcast: Play in new window | Download (Duration: 38:35 — 18.1MB) | Embed

 How will that impact your view of stewardship of, say, the earth around us, to use just one example?

-I may have a biased view against rapture teaching because I’ve seen first-hand people my parents’ age who have lived their lives for decades with an “any minute now” mentality toward’s Christ’s return, and when one thinks that way, you don’t plan far ahead.
-And they didn’t.
+I may have a biased view against rapture teaching because I’ve seen first-hand many people my parents’ age who have lived their lives for decades with an “any minute now” mentality toward’s Christ’s return, and when one thinks that way, you don’t plan far ahead.

-But frankly how one believes about last days/ end times clearly DOES matter.
+But frankly how one believes about the last days/end times clearly DOES matter.